Trust img

 Women can experience symptoms like infertility, irregular menstrual cycle, tenderness in breasts, hot flashes, vaginal drying, breast milk production while not being pregnant, and unexplained headaches.

-For men, the common symptoms are low sex drive, breast enlargement, breast tenderness, unexplained headaches, difficulty getting an erection, and producing breast milk in very rare cases.
+For men, the common symptoms are low sex drive, breast enlargement, breast tenderness, unexplained headaches, and difficulty getting an erection.

 Apart from prolactinoma, some other causes of high prolactin levels can be:

-• Drugs used to cure conditions like depression, anxiety, high blood pressure, psychosis, schizophrenia
+• Drugs used to cure conditions like depression, anxiety, high blood pressure, psychosis, and schizophrenia

 • Eating disorders like anorexia